Bono’s Haters Strike Again: ‘Stop Trying To Save The World And Get Back To Being A Rock Star’

 — Carter Collectables (@CarterCollectab) January 6, 2017

-It’s the first time in Glamour awards’ 27-year long history that a man has been included in the magazine’s annual list of accomplished and influential women.
+It’s the first time in the Glamour awards’ 27-year history that a man has been included in the magazine’s annual list of accomplished and influential women.
 In its statement explaining Bono’s award, Glamour said that it was time to finally recognize the importance of men in the fight for women’s rights.

 Glamour claims that men such as Bono are essential for the fight for women’s equality as well as the success of feminism.